protonemedia/laravel-api-health/README.md

 }
 ```

 The result of the checker will be cached but it refreshes every time you run a checker in the console.
 This way you can fetch the cached result in your PHP code.
 This is great for checking wether a service is online without having to wait for the result.

 For example, you might use a payment gateway in your app.
-If you check the status of the gateway every minute through the scheduler, you can respond on that status pretty accurately.
+If you check the status of the gateway every minute through the scheduler, you can respond to that status pretty accurately in your UI.
+You can use the `ApiHealth` facade to obtain the status of a checker.
+If you don't want to use the cache you can use the `fresh` method to ignore the stored state.

-You can also run the checker in your PHP code.
-The state of the checker will be pulled from the cache
 ```php
 use App\Checkers\LaravelDocumentationChecker;
 use Pbmedia\ApiHealth\Facades\ApiHealth;